ediiknorand/love-project-builder/README.md

 # Love Project Builder

-This repository contains some useful script for setting up a Love2D template for new projects.
+This repository contains some useful scripts for setting up a Love2D template for new projects.

 ## Install